Recently updated at

 - Install security updates regularly and with priority

 As part of the network configuration, a firewall is a useful defense mechanism.
-It should be configured to block all traffic and only allow data streams that are required for the machine to do its job.
+It should be configured to block all traffic and only allow incoming and outgoing data streams that are required for the machine to do its job.
+So a web server would typically allow incoming HTTPS requests to port 443/TCP.
+A mail server usually has this port blocked and instead allow connections to port 25/TCP.

 - Deny all incoming traffic by default